terraref/traitvis-webapp/README.md

 cd traitvis-webapp
 ```

 The `cache-refresh.R` script needs to be run and requires a database connection.
-The following connection parameters should be set as environment variables to connect to the local instance of BETYdb you set up above.
+To connect to the local instance of BETYdb that you set up above, you will need to set the following connection parameters as environment variables.

-In your R console, run the following commands to set up environment variables and run the cache-refresh script:
+In your R console, run the following commands:

 ```sh
 Sys.setenv(bety_host = 'localhost')